pingcap/docs-cn/develop/dev-guide-third-party-tools-compatibility.md

 **Description**

 MySQL maintains a series of [server status variables starting with `Com_`](https://dev.mysql.com/doc/refman/8.0/en/server-status-variables.html#statvar_Com_xxx) to keep track of the total number of operations you have performed on the database.
 For example, `Com_select` records the total number of `SELECT` statements initiated by MySQL since it was last started (even if the statements were not queried successfully).
 TiDB does not maintain these variables.
-You can use the statement [`SHOW GLOBAL STATUS LIKE 'Com_%'`](/sql-statements/sql-statement-show-status.md) to see the difference between TiDB and MySQL.
+You can use the statement [<code>SHOW GLOBAL STATUS LIKE 'Com_%'</code>](/sql-statements/sql-statement-show-status.md) to see the difference between TiDB and MySQL.

 **Way to avoid**